DannyBuglak/mygolfhub/README.md

  - **5/28**: Docker fix, Login CSS, Registration page, and work on registration backend functionality and API integration.
 Still getting an axios error with the backend.

  - **6/05**: Bridge from frontend to backend working.
 Registration API connection working.
 Start to creating database.
 Various edits in docker-compose and other config files.

+ - **6/06**: Database in docker created and docker-compose update.
+Registration saving username & hashed password to DB.
+Issue for live updates with React not happening.